 Yale staff members who are celebrating five-year milestone anniversaries may choose to have a tree planted in their honor in lieu of selecting a traditional gift.

 Trees will be planted on Yale’s campus by the Urban Resources Initiative's GreenSkills program.
 Yale groundskeepers will water and nurture the tree.
-The 2014 spring planting will be held on May 10th and honorees are invited to attend.
+The 2014 fall planting will be held on October 9 at 3pm.
+Volunteers and honorees are invited to attend.

 For nearly ten years, URI implemented and directed the Open Spaces as Learning Places curriculum to teach New Haven students about environmental stewardship within their communities.
 While aligned with state-mandated science standards for sixth grade, the curriculum encourages creative exploration of local open spaces as a tool for learning.
 In sixth grade, students are old enough to understand and appreciate the complex nature of local ecological systems and young enough to retain the sense of wonder that comes from investigating the world around them.
 Yale F&ES students taught the curriculum in dozens of classrooms between 2001 and 2009.
 The positive response by principals, teachers and their students led the New Haven Board of Education to adopt the Open Spaces curriculum as required instruction as of 2009.